srikanthkakumanu/do-node/js-concepts/README.md

 Functions can be bound to a specific context using the `bind` method.
 This creates a new function with a specific `this` value and allows you to set initial arguments.

 Please note that arrow functions does not rebind `this` hence it returns the top-level function object.

+## 5. Typed Arrays

+Typed arrays was designed for handling raw binary data.
+Unlike standard arrays, typed arrays are array buffers of fixed length.
+Typed arrays store elements of fixed types like 8-bit integers or 32-bit numbers.

+They are fixed length, type restriction and underlying buffer.
+Typed arrays are not arrays but are objects.

+**Benefits**

+Typed Arrays were designed to provide an efficient way to handle binary data, unlike traditional JavaScript arrays which can hold elements of mixed data types.

+Typed arrays are raw memory, so JavaScript can pass them directly to any function without converting the data to another representation.

+Typed arrays are seriously faster than normal arrays for passing data to functions that can use raw binary data.
+Typed Arrays are highly suitable for:

+WebGL and Canvas:
+Fast graphics rendering and image processing.

+File APIs:
+Fast reading and writing of local files.

+Media APIs:
+Fast handling of audio and video data.

+WebSockets:
+Efficient binary data transfer over network.

 ## Important Commands